Sources of Aid

 The Federal Direct PLUS Program is a federally sponsored parent loan program.
 Pomona College policy requires that students whose parents borrow a PLUS loan must file a valid FAFSA.
 Through this program, parents may borrow each year up to the full cost of attendance less any financial aid.
 Interest on PLUS loans begins to accrue immediately once the loan is made, and repayment begins within 60 days of the second disbursement.
 Some lenders offer interest-only payments or deferment of interest and principal payments while the student is in school.

 The interest rate on PLUS loans is fixed at 7.9%.
-At the time the loan is made, the borrower is charged an origination fee of up to 2.5 percent of the loan principal.
+At the time the loan is made, the borrower is charged an origination fee of 4.204 % of the loan principal.

 State Aid Programs